inkline/inkline/packages/docs/pages/docs/forms/validation/introduction.md

+---
+title: Form Validation
+description: Inkline provides you with powerful form validation utilities.
+---

 # Form Validation
-## Inkline provides you with powerful form validation utilities. { .lead }
+## Inkline provides you with powerful form validation utilities.

 The built-in Form Validation package allows you to define a form validation schema which you will bind to your form components.